 I’ll explain: because of Doris Day’s April 3rd birthday, I’ll be focusing on Doris the week of March 29th-April 5th.
 So get ready for a fun Doris inspired recipe and a Doris film post on her birthday!

 That means that next week I’ll introduce our April Star of the Month, the gorgeous, original, refreshingly honest Jane Russell!
-My love of Jane goes waaaaay back, so check my site calendar for the Jane films that’ll play in April, and get ready for a fabulous month with Jane!
+My love of Jane goes waaaaay back, so get ready for a fabulous month with Jane!